Hypfer/Valetudo/docs/_pages/installation/dreame.md

 You should see some logs and one of the last ones will say root password changed.
 If you don't see any logs, try swapping RX and TX.
 If you instead see some random characters, check your cabling.

-To use the Reset-Button method, open up the other side of the robot and press the reset button shortly (<1 second) with a pen or paperclip.
+Ensure that the OTG ID Jumper on the breakout PCB is connected and insert your USB Stick.
+If you don't have a jumper soldered, you can also use a jumper wire on the breakout header to connect ID OTG to GND.

-Your UART connection should pop up with the login prompt like `"p2029_release login”`
+After some flashing of the activity LED of your USB Stick, your UART connection should show a login prompt like `"p2029_release login”`.

-When connected, you can log in as `root` and then it will ask for a password.
+For logging in, use the user `root`.
+It will then ask for a password.
 To calculate the password use the full serial number of your robot, which can be found on the sticker below the dustbin.
 **Not the one on the bottom of the robot nor the one on the packaging.
 You'll have to take out the dustbin and look below it into the now empty space.**